 - GenAI risk areas

-- GenAI risk management programs
+- GenAI risk management strategies

 - GenAI risk management best practices

-What is GenAI?
+What is Generative AI (GenAI)?

 AI has been a hot topic in the financial services sector for years.
 Following a 2025 AI-focused Executive Order and a Securities and Exchange Commission-hosted roundtable, there’s a continued emphasis on the responsible use of technology.